 - Increase in difficulty?: Yes, though I found this one easier than other Nightmare decks.
 The focus on combat hasn’t changed too much, so a deck that does well against the normal version of this quest, has a decent chance of beating the Nightmare version too.
 Some strategies might be less effective as the quest features stronger enemies, but solid attackers and defenders can get you a long way through this quest.

 - Fixed loopholes?: The direct damage cheat that made Thalin a monster against this quest can be patched if certain cards like Orc Taskmaster and Chamber of Records are in play.
 There weren’t too many other cheats to this scenario, besides the people trying to rush through the quest by pushing out willpower over anything else.
-That is no longer a possibility thanks to a new rule that requires players to kill Overseer Maurûl before winning the game.
+That is no longer a possibility, thanks to a new rule that requires players to kill Overseer Maurûl before winning the game.

 - New mechanics introduced: Boss fight with a new unique enemy.
-You also get forced to go to a new and unique location, making the transition between stage 1 and 2 a lot more difficult.
+You also get forced to go to a new and unique location, making the transition between stages 1 and 2 a lot more difficult.
 Enemies now also collect resources, which get turned into stat boosts or damage nullification by different cards in the game.

 The Nightmare version of this quest does still come with its own rule card, but there are no passive effects on there that need to be kept in mind every turn.
 The new setup only happens at the beginning of the game, and the large Forced effect only happens when the players advance from stage 1 to 2.
 When this happens, the two unique cards set aside during setup are brought into play.
 Overseer Maurûl is placed in the staging area, and the Chamber of Records is made the active location.
 If there happened to be another active location at the time, it gets pushed back to the staging area.
 This can be bothersome if the location happens to be the Deep-Mines, as that means that newly revealed Goblin enemies will receive extra resources.
 It will also automatically get immunity from player card effects thanks to the Chamber of Records.
 Besides introducing these two unique cards to the game, the Forced effect also requires players to shuffle any copy of Balin’s Doom in the discard pile to the encounter deck.
-This again ensures that enemies that are in play get some more resources, and that the threat of all players also increases a little faster.
+This again ensures that enemies in play get some more resources and that the threat of all players also increases a little faster.
 Plus it is a nice thematic nod that you learn of Balin’s doom in the Chamber of Records.
 The rest of the transition between the two phases remains the same, as you lose the Book of Mazarbul as usual.
 No other passive effects or anything happens with this card, so you can put it aside for the rest of the game.
-Just don’t forget to reshuffle the treachery into the deck when you transition, it is easy to forget.
+Just don’t forget to reshuffle the treachery into the deck when you transition; it is easy to forget.

 The new setup of the scenario remains pretty much unchanged.
-After the cards are removed as per instruction on the rules card, the players need to remove Overseer Maurûl and the Chamber of Records from the encounter deck.
-These are easy to find, since they are the only unique encounter cards in the game.
+After the cards are removed, as per instruction on the rules card, the players need to remove Overseer Maurûl and the Chamber of Records from the encounter deck.
+These are easy to find since they are the only unique encounter cards in the game.
 The players will get these two encounter cards back when they transition to stage 2.
-The rest of setup remains the same, with the first player choosing a hero to take the Book of Mazarbul (use it on your defender or utility hero) and each player reveals one card from the encounter deck to begin.
+The rest of setup remains the same, with the first player choosing a hero to take the Book of Mazarbul (use it on your defender or utility hero), and each player reveals one card from the encounter deck to begin.
 Since you can now reveal some new cards, there are some easy cards to reveal this early on, but also some horrible ones that will set you up for failure from the start of the game.
 If you happen to get unlucky with Beats and Echoes during setup, you will be revealing a lot of cards since no player will be engaged with an enemy yet.
 This can potentially drag out a lot of enemies for your setup, especially in higher player counts.
-Other cards like Balin’s Doom and the Orc Taskmaster are a little easier to start the game with, since you won’t have Goblin enemies in play.
+Other cards like Balin’s Doom and the Orc Taskmaster are a little easier to start the game with since you won’t have Goblin enemies in play.

 The following cards are removed from the encounter deck at the start of the game to make some space for the new Nightmare cards.
 These cards are either replaced by tougher versions, or were too broken to keep included in this new version of the quest.